Saturday, June 21, 2025

 Ways to pray every day

-• before meals: Thank God for your food.
+• Prayer before meals: Thank God for your food.
 One such prayer is the grace before meals: "Bless us O Lord, and these Thy gifts, which we are about to receive from Thy bounty, through Christ our Lord, Amen."
-The grace (or prayer) after meals is, "We give Thee thanks, O Almighty God, for all Thy benefits, which we have received through Christ our Lord, Amen."

-• at bedtime: tell God what made you happy and what you need help with.
+• Prayer at bedtime: tell God what made you happy and what you need help with.
 Pray for your family and friends, and for everyone in the world, especially for those most in need of Jesus' help

 STORIES OF PRAYER